cmu-sei/causal-lair/doc/getting_started.md

 This page requires no input from the user but will display the entire health report.
 It contains the following contents:

-(Left) -- the user can find their causal graph with both x and y variables highlighted in yellow.
+(Left) -- the user can find their causal graph with both x and y variables highlighted in blue/purple.
 If additional nodes are found to be contributing significant bias to the results, they will also be highlighted in red (their inclusion will be discussed later in the "Interpreting your results" section).

 (Top Right) -- the user can find a 'ribbon plot' that displays a summary of the average treatment effect and associated 95% confidence interval associated with both adjustment sets (medium and light grey).
 Any values inside both sets of 95% confidence intervals are shaded green, values inside only one set of intervals are yellow, and outside both is red, while your classifier's average treatment effect will be indicated by a blue arrow on the line.
 These causal intervals provide two independent checks on the ATE behavior of the model on the scenario of interest.
 If one of the two intervals is violated, that might not be statistically relevant but could also a warning to monitor model performance for that use case regularly in the future.
 If both are violated, the consumer of model predictions should be wary of predictions for that particular scenario.
 The two adjustment sets that are output provide recommendations of what variables/features to focus on for subsequent classifier retraining.
 Below the plot will be a figure caption describing how to interpret this particular plot and what each of the values means.